railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 Someone came up with the brilliant idea of using a student's Suggestotron app to conduct our beer tower brew selection poll.
 Workshop student Christine Liu not only offered up her Suggestotron; she also pimped it up with some funny cat (see picture on right).
+We ordered the most beers towers of Great Pumpkin Ale.

 ## What to improve in the future